 In our industry, many businesses are partner owned.
 They’re answering to a lot of different people, not only a corporate chain of command.
-Partners may have had the freedom to do things on their own, such as procure their own technology, in a way that profits their side of the business.
+Partners may have had the freedom to do things on their own, such as procure their preferred technology, in a way that profits their side of the business.

 Culturally, it’s a big change.
 It’s a new way of working.
-It’s critical to bring partners together and get them to buy into the fact that ultimately the change will pay off and impact the greater good of the firm.
-Optimizing processes, standardizing where possible, and minimizing edge use cases unique to each partner’s business, will be the rising tide that lifts all ships.
+It’s critical to bring partners together and get them to buy in to the fact that ultimately the change will pay off and impact the greater good of the firm.
+Optimizing processes, standardizing where possible, and minimizing edge use cases unique to each partner’s business will be the rising tide that lifts all ships.

 The most complex business processes are the ones to get right.
 For professional services, there are a lot of unique services and businesses that a cloud solution must support.
-And typically, COO is the person that owns the delivery of services.
+And typically, the COO is the person who owns the delivery of services.
 They’re a key influencer in the decision process around technologies, on the company’s philosophy, and ultimately in the transformation.

 Also involve the CIO sooner rather than later to ensure they share the vision of moving to the cloud and the simplification that Workday delivers.
 That’s a key stakeholder to engage.